 The Management Fee is calculated monthly and paid by the 10th day of the following month.
 In calculating the Management Fee, net assets under management is the total of the principal amount of outstanding mortgage balances (less any provisions for credit losses) and the estimated net realizable value of real estate holdings obtained from foreclosure proceedings as determined by the Manager, acting reasonably.
-In addition to the Management Fee, the Manager will charge to borrowers under the Mortgage loans and receive 100% of NSF fees, renewal fees, tax search and inspection fees and will charge the borrower a fee for any payment of insurance premiums, property taxes or strata/condominium fees paid on the borrower's behalf.
+In addition to the Management Fee, the Manager will charge to borrowers under the Mortgage loans and receive, for its own account, 100% of NSF fees, renewal fees, tax search and inspection fees and will charge the borrower a fee for any payment of insurance premiums, property taxes or strata/condominium fees paid on the borrower's behalf.
 100% of loan origination and broker fees will be retained by the Company.

-The expenses to be paid directly by the Company instead of the Manager include:
+The expenses to be paid directly by the Company, instead of the Manager, include:

-the cost of acquisition of Mortgages;

-- travel to borrowers' locations to help assess and administer loans; - director and shareholder meeting costs; - fees incurred in collection activities and all foreclosure costs including, but not limited to, legal fees and real estate commissions related to the sale of properties in the foreclosure process; - taxes of all kinds to which the Company is subject; - interest expenses; - fees payable in respect of the issuance and administration of the Shares (including any fees paid to the Company's Transfer Agent); - the cost of preparing and delivering copies of financial reports or other information to shareholders, dealers and regulators; - capital raising costs including, but not limited to travel, meetings, commissions and fees payable under the Dealer Services Agreement and any other agreement with one or more arm's length EMDs and/or dealers regulated by and members of CIRO. - land title searches: - legal, accounting and other professional fees; and - insurance premiums.
+- 1. the cost of acquisition of Mortgages; - 2. travel to borrowers' locations to help assess and administer loans; - 3. director and shareholder meeting costs; - 4. fees incurred in collection activities and all foreclosure costs including, but not limited to, legal fees and real estate commissions related to the sale of properties in the foreclosure process; - 5. taxes of all kinds to which the Company is subject; - 6. interest expenses; - 7. fees payable in respect of the issuance and administration of the Shares (including any fees paid to the Company's Transfer Agent); - 8. the cost of preparing and delivering copies of financial reports or other information to shareholders, dealers and regulators; - 9. capital raising costs including, but not limited to travel, meetings, commissions and fees payable under the Dealer Services Agreement and any other agreement with one or more arm's length EMDs and/or dealers regulated by and members of CIRO. - 10. land title searches; - 11. legal, accounting and other professional fees; and - 12. insurance premiums.